open-amt-cloud-toolkit/docs/docs/Microservices/MPS/securityMPS.md

 * HTTP/WS connection between Web UI and MPS
 * Connection between MPS and Vault
-* Connection between MPS and Intel&reg; AMT device (This is done automatically with default deployments)
+* Connection between MPS and Intel® AMT device (This is done automatically with default deployments)

-Encrypting these communication will help prevent network based attacks attempting to control Intel&reg; AMT device.
+Encrypting these communication will help prevent network based attacks attempting to control Intel® AMT device.
 It is recommended that the most modern version of TLS be used to protect these connections.

 ### 2. Secure and isolate execution environment
 MPS holds the described security assets in memory during execution.
 In order to protect these assets while in memory of MPS, it is recommended that MPS be run in a secure execution environment such as a dedicated VM or container.
 Deploying into a hardened execution environment eases the burden of individually securing the assets while in memory.